 The money will be used to continue paying for hosting fees, software, and occasional assistant help (because I am NOT super woman).

 Detonating a bomb inside of my business was a good thing.
 It allowed me to think about what I was building for the future and be intentional right from the get-go.
 I don’t want just a one-one online tutoring business.
 I know I’d find myself in the same spot a year later with no availability.

 I’m building a new business with a completely different model that doesn’t put all my eggs in one basket.
 I’m creating math videos for parents to use with their child and offering consultations for parents in addition to that, then I’ll add in the one-one work once those two offerings are earning money.

 Rebuilding Takes Time

-My goal with the Tutor Coach is create a “construction site” with a “camera” (blog posts) so you can watch what I am doing.
-In essence, getting the blueprints to build your own own castle.
+My goal with the Tutor Coach is to create a “construction site” with a “camera” (blog posts and Facebook Live videos) so you can watch what I am doing.
+In essence, getting the blueprints to build your own castle.

 Putting Out the Fuse

 So my friends, I look to you.
 I’m asking you for help.
 There is a bomb ticking inside of the Tutor Coach and I want your help to put out the fuse.
-Please consider donating here or purchase one of my resources.
+Please consider using an affiliate link here or purchase one of my resources.
 Thank you!